Universal Credit is a Government working age benefit. It is applied for online and replaces the following state benefits:

 - Income-based Jobseeker's Allowance

 - Child Tax Credit and Working Tax Credit

-Universal Credit is a working age benefit.
-This means it is payable from from 18 years up to Pension Credit qualifying age.
+As Universal Credit is a working age benefit, it is payable from 18 years up to Pension Credit qualifying age.
 It can also be paid to 16 and 17 year olds in limited circumstances.

 GOV.UK's State Pension calculator can advise when a person will become pensionable age.

 Universal Credit became available in North Tyneside from 23 November 2015, initially for single jobseekers who would normally have made a new claim for Income-based Jobseeker’s Allowance..